Legislative Relationship Between Centre and State

 Option d – I, II, III and IV

-Centre-State relations in India are dependent upon I. Constitutional provisions II.
+Centre–State relations in India depend on which factors?
+I. Constitutional provisions II.
 Conventions and practices III.
 Judicial interpretations IV.
-Mechanisms for dialogue Select the correct answer from the codes given below.
+Dialogue mechanisms

 (a) I and II